 - muscle contractions

 - changes in the heart’s rhythm

-- Organ failure.
-Organ failure, particularly of the kidneys, may cause the body to excrete too much magnesium.
+- Organ failure: Organ failure, particularly of the kidneys, may cause the body to excrete too much magnesium.

-People on certain medications may also lose large amounts of magnesium.
-These medicines include:
+People taking certain medications may also lose

 - some antifungal drugs